habitat-sh/habitat/components/docs-chef-io/content/habitat/habitat-cli.md

 **ARGS**

 ```
 <ORIGIN>    The origin for which channels will be listed.
-Default is from 'HAB_ORIGIN' or cli.toml
+Default is from 'HAB_ORIGIN' or cli.
 ```

----

 ### hab bldr channel promote